trieule50/mARTvelous/README.md

 ## Learning Experience

+1. Cutting problems into smaller pieces and console.log any unknown data.
+By writing small lines of code and console.log any data, I understood where the bug located and what output I was receiving.
+2. Read documentation and libraries.
+Most of the error are from misinterpreting the data.

 ## Features / Accomplishments
 - Users can drag their mouse across the screen to make free-form lines.
 - Users can click areas of the screen with their mouse to fill them with a color.